ellisonbg/py4science/book/getting_started.rst

 libraries for scientific computing in python are built.
 It provides an N-dimensional array implemented in C which provides extremely fast operations on large blocks of data.
-For example, in plain python to compute the square root of the first 5 integers, we could write a for-loop and use ``math.sqrt``
+For example, in plain python to compute $2 i^2$ for the first 5 integers, we could write a for-loop

 .. ipython::

-   In [11]: import math

-   In [12]: for i in range(5):
+   In [130]: for i in range(5):
-      ....:     print math.sqrt(i)
-      ....:
-      ....:
-   0.0
-   1.0
-   1.41421356237
-   1.73205080757
-   2.0
+      .....:     print i, 2*i**2
+      .....:
+      .....:
+   0 0
+   1 2
+   2 8
+   3 18
+   4 32

 but this can be quite slow for a large number of integers because python is a dynamic interpreted language.
-For each integer in the loop, python has to look up i, determine its type and value, look up the symbol ``math`` and figure out what the ``.`` operator does, and then look up the name ``sqrt`` and see if implements the function call operator ``()`` and so on.
+For each integer in the loop, python has to look up i, determine its type and value, look up the multiplication and exponention operators ``*`` and ``**`` to see how to handldle them for integers and so on.
 And it doesn't learn: it does each of these operations on every pass through the loop.
 This can be extremely slow.
 In numpy we simply do

 .. ipython::

-   In [13]: import numpy as np
+   In [139]: import numpy as np

+   In [140]: x = np.arange(5)

-   In [14]: np.sqrt(np.arange(5))
+   In [141]: 2*x**2
-   Out[14]: array([ 0.        ,  1.        ,  1.41421356,
-                    1.73205081,  2.        ])

-and everything happens in C -- we have to do each lookup only one time, for example the lookup to figure out what ``np.sqrt`` is -- whereas in python we had to lookup ``math.sqrt`` for each element in the range.
+   Out[141]: array([ 0,  2,  8, 18, 32])

+Not only is this syntactically convenient -- we can get the same result with less typing and less code -- it has much better performance in an interpreted language like Python because most of the work happens in C.  Python only has to do look up the variable name "x" and multiplication and exponention operators one time to see how to use them with numpy arrays, unlike in the Python case where it had to do the look up in each iteration of the loop.
 For loops with a large number of iterations, the differences can be a 100-fold or more performance improvement, which is why dynamic interpreted languages like Python and Matlab rely so heavily on array based computations.
+This is sometimes confusing for people coming from languages which do not encourage or support array based element-wise operations.

-In code, we will be utilizing the import abbreviation ``np`` for ``numpy`` throughout the book.
+In this book, as above, we will be utilizing the import abbreviation ``np`` for ``numpy``.
 You can check which version of numpy you are running, and where it is installed, by inspecting the ``__version__`` and ``__file__`` attributes.

 .. ipython::